 Importation involves importing a pest's natural enemies to a new locale where they do not occur naturally.
 Augmentation involves the supplemental release of natural enemies that already occur in a particular area, boosting the naturally occurring populations.
-This is further sub-divided into inoculative where a small starter population is released which reproduces and builds its population and inundative where very large numbers of an organism are released to swamp the pest.
-Conservation biocontrol aims to boost natural enemies that already exist in the environment, by making the environment more hospitable for them, for example for beneficial insects providing nectar and pollen through addition of flowering plants.
+This is further sub-divided into inoculative techniques, where a small starter population is released which reproduces and builds up its population, and inundative techniques, where very large numbers of an organism are released to swamp the pest.
+Conservation biocontrol aims to boost natural enemies that already exist in the environment, by making the environment more hospitable for them, for example for beneficial insects by providing nectar and pollen through addition of flowering plants.

-Biological control of docks in Eurasia is difficult because they are in their native range.
-Importation biocontrol is best suited to a exotic pest that lacks its predators from its native range, and even then, success, defined as reduction of the weed below economic levels, is only achieved in 10% of cases.
-Conservation biocontrol, is challenging, because docks already have a large number of species that attack them, so, finding an ecological manipulations that would significantly boost a sufficient number of dock pests to meaningfully decrease dock populations is particularly hard.
+Importation biological control of docks in Europe is difficult because they are in their native range.
+Importation biocontrol is best suited to exotic weeds that lacks its predators from its native range.
+Even then, success (defined as reduction of the weed below economic levels) is only achieved in 10% of cases.

+Conservation biocontrol of docks is challenging, because docks already have a large number of species that attack them, so it is particularly hard finding an ecological manipulation that would significantly boost predators of dock to a sufficient number to meaningfully decrease dock populations.

-Augmentation, particularly inundative, using microbes has potential as there are species of pathogenic fungi that are specific to docks e.g., Uromyces rumicis.
-Specificity is very valuable as it means the microbe can be broadcast sprayed to kill docks without killing other pasture species.
-But, globally the development of mycoherbicides (fungi based herbicides) has been very challenging, and, has mostly been focused on weeds in high value cropping systems due to the cost of the final products.
+Augmentation techniques, particularly inundative ones using microbes have theoretical potential.
+There are species of pathogenic fungi that are specific to docks e.g. Uromyces rumicis.
+This type of specificity is very valuable as it means the microbe can be broadcast or sprayed to kill docks without killing pasture species.
+But, globally the development of mycoherbicides (fungi-based herbicides) has been very difficult and has mostly been focused on weeds in high value cropping systems, due to the cost of the final products.
 Less than a handful have proved practical and economic, so developing one for docks is considered unlikely.

-Inundative augmentation with invertebrate dock pests, e.g., Fiery Clearwing (Pyropteron chrysidiformis) or the green dock beetle has potential, but, the challenges are considerable, including developing mass rearing systems and then scaling those up to commercial levels.
-Then distributing the live insects to farmers, getting them to lay sufficient eggs so the larvae kill or suppress enough docks to make an economic difference, all while keeping costs sufficiently low to so it is economically viable at the lower per hectare returns of livestock farming, are all considered exceptionally challenging.
+Inundative augmentation with invertebrate dock pests, e.g. Fiery Clearwing (Pyropteron chrysidiformis) or the green dock beetle has potential, but the challenges are considerable, including developing mass rearing systems and then scaling those up to commercial levels.
+Then distributing the live insects to farmers, getting them to lay sufficient eggs so the larvae kill or suppress enough docks to make an economic difference, all while keeping costs sufficiently low so it is economically viable at the lower per hectare returns of livestock farming, are all considered exceptionally challenging.

-2.9.
+3.9.
 Physical control

-Livestock production has among the lowest gross margins of all types of farming (e.g., compared with arable and vegetable crops), and it, often occurs on hilly land that is less or unsuited for machinery access, so often it is not financially viable to spend money on direct / physical control techniques of docks.
+Livestock production has among the lowest gross margins of all types of farming (e.g. compared with arable and vegetable crops), and it often occurs on hilly land that is less or unsuited for machinery access, so often it is not financially viable to spend money on direct / physical control techniques of docks.
 However, there are some situations where it is justified.
-For example, as most docks get into pasture during establishment, reducing dock numbers once the pasture is fully established, e.g., six months to a year after seeding, can pay dividends if the pasture is kept for many years, as the benefits of removal accrues year on year.
+For example, as most docks are believed to enter pasture during establishment, reducing dock numbers once the pasture is fully established, e.g. six months to a year after seeding, can pay dividends, especially if the pasture is kept for many years, as the benefits of removal accrues year on year.

-2.9.1.
+3.9.1.
 Direct dock plant removal